|

 Division of Senior and Adult Service, Cuyahoga County HHS

-We have requested approval for 10 hours of general CLE from the Supreme Court of Ohio Commission on Continuing Legal Education.
+We have received approval for 10 hours of general CLE from the Supreme Court of Ohio Commission on Continuing Legal Education.

 The registration fees for OPAA members are $300.00 for both days, $200.00 for one day only.
 Registration fees for non-members are $600.00 and $400.00.
 The fee covers all continental breakfasts, breaks, and lunches.
 To help defray the cost of food guarantees, cancellations after Friday, April 4th, will be assessed a $100.00 penalty if scheduled to attend both days, and a $60.00 penalty if scheduled for one day only.
 Please send registrations to OPAA by April 4th.